ReactiveX/rxjs/docs_app/content/guide/observable.md

 - A **Promise** is a computation that may (or may not) eventually return a single value.
 - An **Observable** is a lazily evaluated computation that can synchronously or asynchronously return zero to (potentially) infinite values from the time it's invoked onwards.

+<span class="informal">For more info about what to use when converting Observables to Promises, please refer to [this guide](/deprecations/to-promise).</span>

 ## Observables as generalizations of functions

 Contrary to popular claims, Observables are not like EventEmitters nor are they like Promises for multiple values.
 Observables *may act* like EventEmitters in some cases, namely when they are multicasted using RxJS Subjects, but usually they don't act like EventEmitters.